schollz/getsong/README.md

 This is a simple library that utilizes the [rylio/ytdl YouTube downloader](https://github.com/rylio/ytdl) and [ffmpeg](https://www.ffmpeg.org/) to get almost any mp3 of a song that you want to listen to.
 I wrote this so I could [download mp3s of my favorite Spotify playlists](https://github.com/schollz/spotifydownload).

+## This currently is under development (so it may or may not work yet)!

 ## Install

 ```